American Mother Shoots Daughter By Mistake - UrduPoint

 Around 40,000 people died from gunfire in 2017, according to government figures.

-The Gun Violence Archive says 1,112 people have died in accidental shootings so far this year.
+The Gun Violence Archive monitoring group says there have been more than 1,100 unintentional shooting incidents in the United States so far this year that left at least one person dead or wounded.